Is Adoption Right For You?

 - Post-adoption counselling

 All of our services to birth parents are free.

 Children who join a family through adoption are precious expressions of love.
 We hope you find the following information useful as you consider using Beginnings’ services in your adoption journey.

 • Beginnings is a faith-based agency licensed by the Ministry of Children, Community and Social Services to provide private adoption services for Ontario children and families.

 • Our full-service agency has professional staff who provide social work services to all parties involved in an adoption plan, as well as the required paper work to finalize an adoption.
 We work collaboratively with your private adoption practitioner throughout the process.

 • We believe openness in adoption benefits the adopted child, and we are committed to open adoption.

 Yes.
-Beginnings is licensed by the Ministry of Children and Youth Services to provide adoption services in Ontario.
+Beginnings is licensed by the Ministry of Children, Community and Social Services to provide adoption services in Ontario.
 Beyond Ontario, adoption services are presently on a case by case basis.